Resilience and emergencies privacy notice

 Who do we share this information with?

-The data we use is stored on Resilience Direct (this is a secure online government site) and is shared under the civil contingencies act 2004 with category 1 and two responders for the purposes of preparedness, response and recovery stages of an emergency.
+The data we use is stored on Resilience Direct - a secure online government site - and is shared under the Civil Contingencies Act 2004 with category one and two responders for the purposes of preparedness, response and recovery stages of an emergency.

 In addition, we also share information with the following:

-• the ECD shared solely for use within the resilience and emergencies team during emergency incidents
+• the emergency contact directory is shared solely for use within the resilience and emergencies team during emergency incidents

-• the ready for anything data is shared by our administrators and with the emergency planning teams in the City of York Council
+• the ready for anything data is shared by our administrators and with the emergency planning team in the City of York Council

 • the community emergency plans are to be used for reference purposes within the resilience and emergencies team during emergency incidents - details may be shared with partner agencies within the local resilience forum during an incident response